 The answer is the Aquila Diagnostic qPCR Point of Care System for Poultry.
 PCR (Polymerase Chain Reaction) is the gold standard diagnostic test used by pathology labs for pathogen identification.
 Because of the complex nature of performing PCR diagnostics, it has not yet been possible to use it as a point-of-care diagnostic.
 Aquila has developed and patented a unique qPCR chemistry in a hydrogel form, stabilizing the complex chemistry required to run a qPCR diagnostic test, with little to no sample preparation, in about one hour.
 The Aquila qPCR system can be performed on-site in a production facility or veterinary clinic.

 Aquila Diagnostics has worked closely with industry to identify a panel test for the most common diseases that impact poultry producers.
-With funding assistance from industry, Aquila expects to bring a full panel test to market by Spring 2017.
-The following pathogens will be available point of care qPCR testing in poultry facilities.
+With funding assistance from industry, Aquila expects to bring its first poultry tests market by Spring 2018.
+Point of Care qPCR test for the following pathogens are under development:

 [i] Poultry Cooperative Research Center; www.poultryhub.org/health/disease/types-of-disease